-Intangible Assets Term of the lease if applicable
+Intangible assets 3 years or term of the lease if applicable

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 Gains and losses on disposal are determined by comparing proceeds with the carrying amount.
 These gains or losses are included in the Statement of Profit or Loss and Other Comprehensive Income.